Ana Ereš: Exhibiting Yugoslav Art at the Venice Biennale (1948–1990)

 The topic of the lecture is the participation of Yugoslavia at the Venice Biennale between 1948 and 1990.
 The exhibitions held in the Yugoslav Pavilion in Venice reveal a history of complex relations between the official state politics and art institutions that not only defined the framework of Yugoslav art representations abroad, but also influenced the dynamics of development and relations within the art system in the country.

-The lecture will offer an overview of Yugoslav participation at the Venice Biennale while focusing on the transformations of dominant representational models of Yugoslav art that were achieved and presented through these exhibitions.
+The lecture offers an overview of Yugoslav participation at the Venice Biennale while focusing on the transformations of dominant representational models of Yugoslav art that were achieved and presented through these exhibitions.
 The investigation of this specific history of exhibitions reveals the international orientation of the state cultural policy as well as the internal administrative and institutional policies that had a significant influence on the physiognomy of shows exhibited at the Yugoslav Pavilion at the Venice Biennale.
-Special consideration will be given to the way in which the Yugoslav exhibitions in Venice reflected some of the fundamental issues of artistic life within Yugoslavia during the given period, such as the question of semantics of modernism in post-war Yugoslavia and the understanding of new art practices during the 1970s and 1980s.
+Special consideration is given to the way in which the Yugoslav exhibitions in Venice reflected some of the fundamental issues of artistic life within Yugoslavia during the given period, such as the question of semantics of modernism in post-war Yugoslavia and the understanding of new art practices during the 1970s and 1980s.

 About the lecturer